S3-working-group/s3-practical-guide/content/src/defining-agreements/agreement.md

 Agreements are created in response to organizational drivers, are **regularly reviewed**, and evolved as necessary.

-**Overall accountability** for an agreement lies with the people that make them
+**Overall accountability** for an agreement lies with the people that make them.

 An agreement can include **delegation of specific responsibilities** to individuals or groups.